 The Glasgow Art Club Educational Programme is aimed at pupils in S 4/5/6 who are, or may be contemplating a career in the arts.

-The Club is currently engaged on a project to restore its building at 185 Bath Street, Glasgow, with financial assistance from Historic Scotland, the Heritage Lottery Fund and other funding bodies.
-As part of this project we intend to make the Club’s facilities and its heritage known to a wider public, and at the same time encourage young people to take an interest in the pictorial arts.
+The Club recently undertook and completed a project to restore its building at 185 Bath Street, Glasgow, with financial assistance from Historic Scotland, the Heritage Lottery Fund and other funding bodies.
+As part of this project we are committed to making the Club’s facilities and its heritage known to a wider public, and at the same time encourage young people to take an interest in the pictorial arts.

 Our programme aims to provide young adults, aged 14 – 18 years, currently in secondary education, with an insight into the cultural diversity of the arts within the Club’s environment; to expose them to the positive ethos of the expressive arts; meeting contemporary artists; viewing and discussing artists’ work; engaging socially with artist and lay members; and gaining insight into other professions associated with or supporting the Arts.
 The Club can offer an unprecedented opportunity for young people to experience the benefits of being part of an establishment of such historical and cultural importance.
 In this way it is hoped that their enthusiasm will be aroused to further their own careers in the Arts.